 First of all, you need to make a formal application to participate in the program.
 This is an important step which requires you to think about your goals as a participant and clearly articulate them in your application.

 Participating in the program requires significant commitment from Mentees, who must be financial members, in terms of time management, professionalism and reliability.
-If your current circumstances make this commitment difficult to give for whatever reason, it is best not to apply until such times as you can actively participate as you are unlikely to be able to benefit fully from the opportunity and may prevent someone else who can commit from taking a place in what is a highly competitive program.
+If your current circumstances make this commitment difficult to give for whatever reason, it is best not to apply until such times as you can actively participate, as you are unlikely to be able to benefit fully from the opportunity, and may prevent someone else who can commit from taking a place in what is a highly competitive program.

-After the closing date, 29th March 2018, all Mentee applications are assessed by an independent committee which includes Chamber team members, board members and previous program participants.
+After the closing date, all Mentee applications are assessed by an independent committee which includes Chamber team members, board members and previous program participants.
 Those applications which meet the assessment criteria are referred to prospective mentors.
 The Mentor will make a decision on whether or not they take on a particular Mentee and this is not within the control of the IACC.
-As your application will be given to the prospective Mentor, it is in your interests to take care to make your application as strong as possible in order to increase the likelihood of being accepted by a quality Mentor.
+As your application will be given (in its entirety) to the prospective Mentor, it is in your interests to take care to make your application as strong as possible in order to increase the likelihood of being accepted by a quality Mentor.